buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_PipeSegmentTypeCulvert.md

+# Pset_PipeSegmentTypeCulvert

 Covered channel or large pipe that forms a watercourse below ground level, usually under a road or railway (BS6100).
 <!-- end of short definition -->